Missions

 Disaster Relief

 Volunteers from St. James have gone on trips to help homeowners rebuild following disasters in Biloxi, MS and Minot, ND.
 Volunteers return from the trips energized by the experience stating “We definitely received more than we gave.
 We bonded in a special way with each other and really felt the Lord’s presence among us.”
-A recent trip included high school youth for an added benefit of multi generations traveling and working together.
 These disaster rebuilding efforts involve a cooperative effort of many members who support the volunteer workers through financial gifts, needed materials and prayers.

 Lutheran Disaster Response to Hurricane Sandy on the east coast was another call to action resulting in generous contributions from St. James members and other area churches.
 Items for “Flood Buckets” were purchased and assembled by many helping hands.
 Tom Fox and Bill Kempf personally delivered these much needed supplies to Staten Island.
 Tom presented the idea for providing help following these disasters.
 He was humbled and gratified by the ways that “God’s Work, Our Hands” was revealed each time through the work of the Holy Spirit among the members of St. James.